lucacasonato/workerkit/README.md

 ```

 ## documentation

 https://workerkit.lcas.dev

+## notes on Workers KV

+If you are using KV in your worker only for `get`, `set` and `delete` operations, you should use the [native Worker KV API](https://workers.cloudflare.com/docs/reference/storage/api/#worker-api), because it is considerably faster because it is implemented as a native call in the Cloudflare Worker environment.
+As more functions become available in the native API, workerkit might start using these.

 ## soon(tm)

 - bulk Workers KV setting and deleting
 - query params in req
+- make KV give better errors

 ## licence